GaijinEntertainment/DagorEngine/prog/1stPartyLibs/quirrel/quirrel/doc/source/reference/language/async.rst

 Both treat a fault as an outcome that decides the result, never one to wait out: ``all`` faults on the first faulting input; ``race`` lets a fault win exactly like a fulfilment.
-A propagating fault carries its thrown value and trace.
+The result is rejected with the faulting input's bare value (``done.reject(e)``); the input's origin trace is NOT carried onto the result.
+A combinator fault is therefore attributed to the combinator (an abandoned result reports the combinator child as origin) or to the awaiting site, never to the original input's throw site - an accepted fidelity reduction, the price of keeping the combinators pure script.
 There is deliberately no ``Future.any`` - "keep waiting past a fault until one fulfils" would suppress a real bug.

 .. sq:function:: Future.all(arr)